 The 2013 Civic Health Assessment: Shaping Kentucky's Future Together

-In 2012 and 2013, Secretary Grimes held a statewide series of roundtable discussions at Kentucky's universities and colleges to address ways to improve Kentucky's civic health.
+In 2012 and 2013, the Secretary held a statewide series of roundtable discussions at Kentucky's universities and colleges to address ways to improve Kentucky's civic health.
 The 15 public forums took place across the Commonwealth, reaching every region of the state.
 In addition to panels comprised of elected officials and leaders in education, business, and the community, active audiences filled with students and local residents shared their experiences and insights.

-Following the roundtables, Secretary Grimes compiled a summary of the discussions she had with fellow Kentuckians, focusing on the key concepts of (1) civic engagement, (2) political action, and (3) social connectedness.
+Following the roundtables, The Secretary compiled a summary of the discussions she had with fellow Kentuckians, focusing on the key concepts of (1) civic engagement, (2) political action, and (3) social connectedness.
 No matter the topic, the common theme of "intentional acts" emerged in each discussion.

 The Civic Health Assessment

 outlines some of the challenges our communities and state are facing and solutions that are being implemented.
-Secretary Grimes hopes it will inspire you to take intentional acts of your own to be more civically engaged.